 Step 6 – Review your options and get advice

 Until recently most people who have a pension where they build up a pot of money (as opposed to a salary-related pension, such as a final salary pension) bought an annuity to provide a regular retirement income for life.
-This is still an option, however from April 2015 you may be able to take money out of your pension pot as you wish if you’re aged 55 and over.
+This is still an option, however since April 2015 you could take money out of your pension pot as you wish if you’re aged 55 and over.
 Be aware that if you take a lump sum this will leave you with less money to provide yourself with an income in retirement.

 To understand the choices for using your pension pot, use Pension Wise – the free and impartial service backed by government.
 Find out more from pensionwise.gov.uk.